Gnathostomiasis: Prevention

-The best strategies for preventing accidental infection of humans is to educate those living in endemic areas to only consume fully cooked meat.
+The best strategy for preventing accidental infection of humans is to educate those living in endemic areas to only consume fully cooked meat.
 The inability of the parasite to complete its life cycle within humans means that transmission can easily be contained by adequate preparation of meat from intermediate hosts.
 This is especially useful because of the difficulty and lack of feasibility inherent in eliminating all intermediate hosts of gnathostomiasis.
 So instead, individuals in endemic areas should avoid eating raw and undercooked meat in endemic areas, but this may be difficult in these areas.

 The dish ceviche is native to Peru and a favorite of Mexico.
 It consists of onion, cubed fish, lime or lemon juice and Andean spices including salt and chili.
-The ingredients are mixed together and they are allowed to marinate several hours before being served at room temperature.
-Then in endemic areas in Southeast Asia there are traditional dishes associated with these areas that also include raw uncooked fish, such as koipla in Thailand, goi ca song in Vietnam, sashimi and sushi in Japan.
+The ingredients are mixed and marinated for several hours before being served at room temperature.
+Then in endemic areas in Southeast Asia, there are traditional dishes associated with these areas that also include raw uncooked fish, such as koipla in Thailand, goi ca song in Vietnam, sashimi and sushi in Japan.

-Acknowledging these cultural traditions, individuals in these cultural can be educated on methods of adapting their food preparation activities in order to remove the larvae without greatly altering these traditional dishes.
-For instance, meat should be marinated in vinegar for six hours or in soy sauce for 12 hours in order to successfully kill the larvae.
+Acknowledging these cultural traditions, individuals in these cultures can be educated on adapting their food preparation activities to remove the larvae without greatly altering these traditional dishes.
+For instance, meat should be marinated in vinegar for six hours or in soy sauce for 12 hours to kill the larvae successfully.
 In areas with reliable electricity, meat can be frozen at -20 degrees Celsius for 3–5 days to achieve the same results of killing the larvae present.

 Treatment

 Surgical removal or treatment with albendazole or ivermectin is recommended.
 The most prescribed treatment for gnathostomiasis is surgical removal of the larvae but this is only effective when the worms are located in an accessible location.
 In addition to surgical excision, albendazole and ivermectin have been noted in their ability to eliminate the parasite.
-Albendazole is recommended to be administered at 400 mg daily for 21 days as an adjunct to surgical excision, while ivermectin is better tolerated as a single dose.
+Albendazole is administered at 400 mg daily for 21 days as an adjunct to surgical excision, while ivermectin is better tolerated as a single dose.
 Ivermectin can also serve as a replacement for those that can't handle albendazole 200 ug/kg p.o. as a single dose.
-However, ivermectin has been shown to be less effective than albendazole.
+Ivermectin is less effective than albendazole.

 Epidemiology

 Endemic areas include Asia, Mexico, India and parts of South Africa.
 Originally believed to be confined to Asia, in the 1970s gnathostomiasis was discovered in Mexico, and found in Australia in 2011.
 Even though it is endemic in areas of Southeast Asia and Latin America, it is an uncommon disease.
 However, researchers have noticed recently an increase in incidence.
-This disease is most common in both Thailand and Japan, but in Thailand it is responsible for most of the observed parasitic CNS infection.
-It has long been recognised in China, but reports have only recently appeared in the English literature.
+This disease is most common in both Thailand and Japan.
+In Thailand, it is the most common cause of central nervous system parasitic infections.
+As of 2009, 23 cases in China were reported in Chinese literature.
+As of 2020, about 5,000 cases of Gnathostomiasis have been reported globally.